 After CBD-specific stores, smoke shops may be the best place to consistently find CBD products.
 In particular, smoke shops are the main destination for CBD vape equipment like vape oils, pens, cartridges, or “tank style” vaporizers.
 They often also sell CBD flower, edibles, tinctures, and oils.

 However, smoke shops typically won’t apply the same scrutiny or care to the products they carry as a CBD-focused shop.
 So when looking for CBD at a smoke shop, always make sure that you buy products with CBD content that is verified by a third-party lab.
 Choose full-spectrum CBD derived from organic hemp as well if you can.
 Read labels closely before buying!

-3. Local Grocery Stores, Health and Wellness Stores, Convenience Stores and Gas Stations.
+4. Local Grocery Stores, Health and Wellness Stores, and convenience stores

-CBD is starting to pop up more frequently in health and wellness stores, grocery stores, convenience stores, and even gas stations.
+CBD is starting to pop up more frequently in health and wellness stores, grocery stores, and convenience stores.
 Expect the quality of the CBD at these stores to be more or less in line with the general quality of the store: high-end health and wellness stores tend to source high-quality CBD from organic hemp, while the gas station at your street corner may not be so discriminating.